csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Although the **create type** and **create domain** constructs described in this section are part of the SQL standard, the forms of these constructs described here are not fully supported by most database implementations.
 PostgreSQL supports the **create domain** construct, but its **create type** construct has a different syntax and interpretation.

 IBM DB2 supports a version of the **create type** that uses the syntax **create distinct type**, but does not support **create domain**.
-Microsoft SQL Server im- plements a version of **create type** construct that supports domain constraints, similar to the SQL **create domain** construct.
+Microsoft SQL Server implements a version of **create type** construct that supports domain constraints, similar to the SQL **create domain** construct.

 Oracle does not support either construct as described here.
 However, SQL also defines a more complex object-oriented type system, which we study later in Chapter 22.
-Oracle, IBM DB2, PostgreSQL, and SQL Server all support object- oriented type systems using different forms of the **create type** construct.
+Oracle, IBM DB2, PostgreSQL, and SQL Server all support objectoriented type systems using different forms of the **create type** construct.

 **4.5.6 Create Table Extensions**